FrankRun/A-Simulation-Platform-for-Truck-Platooning/README.md

 ## Getting started
-1) Read the user guide to know how to start the truck platoonging simulation;
+1) Read the user guide to know how to start the truck platooning simulation;
 2) Watch the simulation videos to gain a preliminary understanding of our simulation platform;
 3) Run the demos for a hands-on experience.